business

 The total cost of acquiring one paying customer, including advertising spend, marketing overhead, and onboarding costs.

 Customer Acquisition Cost (CAC) represents the full expense of converting a prospect into a paying customer.
-Unlike Cost Per Install, which only measures the price of getting a download, CAC includes all costs along the funnel - from ad spend and creative production to onboarding flows and sales efforts.
-It is calculated by dividing total acquisition-related costs by the number of new paying customers gained during that period.
+Unlike Cost Per Install (CPI), which only measures the price of getting a download, CAC includes all costs along the funnel - from ad spend and creative production to onboarding flows and sales efforts.
+Calculate it by dividing total acquisition-related costs by the number of new paying customers gained during that period.

 CAC vs. CPI

-CPI measures what it costs to get someone to install your app, while CAC measures what it costs to get someone to pay.
-Since only a fraction of installs convert to paying customers, CAC is always higher than CPI.
+CPI measures what it costs to get someone to install your app, while CAC measures what it costs to turn someone into a paying customer.
+Since only a fraction of installs convert to paying users, CAC always exceeds CPI.
 For example, if your CPI is $2 and 10% of installs become paying users, your CAC is $20.
-Understanding this distinction is critical for building accurate financial models and setting realistic growth budgets.
+This distinction proves essential for building accurate financial models and setting realistic growth budgets.

 Managing CAC Effectively

 A sustainable business requires that Lifetime Value (LTV) exceeds CAC by a healthy margin.
-Most benchmarks suggest an LTV-to-CAC ratio of at least 3:1.
-To lower CAC, focus on improving conversion rates at every funnel stage, invest in organic channels like ASO, and refine audience targeting to reach users with the highest intent.
-Regularly auditing acquisition channels and cutting underperformers keeps overall CAC in check.
+Most benchmarks target an LTV-to-CAC ratio of at least 3:1.
+To lower CAC, improve conversion rates at every funnel stage, invest in organic channels like ASO, and refine audience targeting for high-intent users.
+Audit acquisition channels regularly and cut underperformers to keep overall costs in check.